Resolving Network Failures: It’s Not Down But It’s Slow

 As we mentioned above, soft network failures are more difficult and frustrating to identify and solve than traditional hard failures.
 You can ask any IT specialist or network admin - it’s like trying to catch a fish with your bare hands.
 There are a few reasons why they’re more challenging:

-- Many Possible Causes: One of the main challenges of identifying and troubleshooting soft network failures is that they can be caused by a variety of factors, including network congestion, packet loss and latency, equipment failure, and software issues.
-So, when troubleshooting, you can’t just point the finger at one thing.
+- Many Possible Causes: One of the main challenges of identifying and troubleshooting soft network failures is that they can be caused by a variety of factors, including network congestion, network overload, packet loss and latency, equipment failure, and software issues.
+So, when troubleshooting, you can’t just point the finger at one thing and identifying the specific trigger can be akin to finding a needle in a haystack.

 - Not Easy to See: Soft network failures may also be more difficult to detect than hard network failures, as they often do not result in a complete loss of connectivity that’s very clear to see and experience.
 Soft network failures may manifest as slow application response times, poor video quality, or dropped connections.